shinnew9/shinnew9/README.md

   I’m an AI Engineer, Data Scientist, and MS Computer Science student at Lehigh University.
   My background bridges <b>Computer Science, Psychology, and Communication</b>, and my research interests center on building AI systems that understand, evaluate, and support human behavior, language, cognition, and decision-making.
   Currently, I work on <b>human-centered AI, LLM evaluation, multimodal learning, and healthcare-oriented AI systems</b>.
 I am especially interested in how AI can support high-stakes human judgment in domains such as counseling, mental health, accessibility, mobility, and human-machine interaction.

-  Recently, I have also been expanding toward **Physical AI and embodied human-centered systems**, including VR-based research on human movement, gait, and interaction under the supervision of Prof. Rui Hua at Lehigh University.
+  Recently, I have also been expanding toward <b>Physical AI and embodied human-centered systems</b>, including VR-based research on human movement, gait, and interaction under the supervision of Prof. Rui Hua at Lehigh University.
   <br>

   ## 🔍 What I Work On